-The purpose of this policy is to provide guidelines for reasonable accommodations for members desiring to express breast milk for the member's infant child as outlined in the Nursing Mothers in the Workplace Act (820 ILCS 260/10; 29 USC § 207).
+The purpose of this policy is to provide guidelines for reasonable accommodations for employees desiring to express breast milk for the employee's infant child as outlined in the Nursing Mothers in the Workplace Act (820 ILCS 260/10 and 29 USC § 207).

-It is the policy of this department to provide, in compliance with the Fair Labor Standards Act, reasonable break time and appropriate facilities to accommodate any member desiring to express breast milk for her infant nursing child up to one year after the child's birth (820 ILCS 260/10; 29 USC § 207).
+It is the policy of this department to provide, in compliance with the Fair Labor Standards Act, reasonable unpaid break time and appropriate facilities to accommodate any employee desiring to express breast milk for her nursing infant (820 ILCS 260/10 and 29 USC § 207).